 If the input rate is constant and the production rates are chosen exhaustively, meaning that the current quantities are processed completely up to the maximum production rates in each step, then the production network becomes deterministic with a unique production process.
 In this case, the distribution rates and the input rate induce a system of linear equations.
-If this linear system is solvable, then the production system turns out to be stable, as shown in Section 5.
+If this linear system is solvable, then the production network turns out to be stable, as shown in Section 7.
 As this result applies to the graph-transformational model of production systems, the investigation introduces a new kind of analytical problems to the area of graph transformation that may be of interest beyond the topic of this paper.
+The question of stability is of similar interest in the discrete case as in the continuous one, because the quantities left at the production sites may grow beyond any bound so that their storage can overflow eventually.